Last Updated: September 4, 2023 by Flora Gibbins

 On the other hand, there are some tetra species that can coexist peacefully with Serpae Tetras.
 Some examples include:

-When introducing new fish to an aquarium, it’s important to monitor their interactions closely and ensure that everyone is getting along.
+When introducing new fish to an aquarium, observe their interactions closely and ensure that everyone is getting along.
 If you notice any signs of aggression or stress, it may be necessary to separate certain fish to prevent further harm.

 Non-Fish Tank Mates

 Serpae Tetras can also coexist with non-fish tank mates, such as snails and shrimp.
-However, it’s important to keep in mind that some fish may view these creatures as a tasty snack, so it’s best to monitor their interactions closely.
+However, it’s important to keep in mind that some fish may view them as food, so keep an eye on them.

 Tank Mates to Avoid